dev-shady/KalSeAajTakNews/README.md

 News App built using clean architecture, UDF and SOLID principles.
 It shows news feed with infinte scroll and paginated data fetch without using any pagination lib.
-Manual injection without using DI lib
+Manual dependencies injection without using DI lib

 TODO:
 1. Add a branch with Hilt DI integrated replacing manual DI.